+Need a gift for dad…who has everything?
+I hear you!
 It’s not that he has everything exactly, but when Father’s day or Christmas rolls around, the dad in our family seems to have everything he needs, so finding a unique and practical gift for him can be challenging.
-I asked my husband what gifts he’s enjoyed most and he helped me brainstorm to make this gift list of the best presents for a dad who has everything.
+I asked my husband what gifts he’s enjoyed most and he helped me brainstorm to make this idea list of the best gifts for a dad who has everything.

 Top on his list are any gifts that help create an experience with the kids.
 As a dad, he loves presents that encourage play, fun family adventures or games together.
 His other favorite gifts are the ones that are functional, make-life-easier type gifts.
 Together we came up with what we think are some of the best gifts for dads who have everything.
 This post includes affiliate links.

 Best Gifts for Dads Who Have Everything

 Experience Based Gifts for Dad

 These presents are based on making memories (Would that be presents about presence?…sorry couldn’t resist the pun.
 My 11 year old is cringing somewhere…).
 They are either experiences (such as shows or things to do together) for dad, or gifts that help make an experience with the family fun and memorable.

 Gifts for getting outside – camping, hiking or picnics

 - Extendable Marshmallow Roasting Sticks – everyone likes smores and these extendable sticks give dad the chance to impart his wisdom on how to roast the perfect marshmallow.